weisscharlesj/SciCompChem_JupyterBook/notebooks/chapter_13/chap_13.md

     98

 This might seem like a lot of typing.
-One handy shortcut is to type python and then drag-and-drop the file into the Bash window.
+One handy shortcut is to type `python` followed by a space and then drag-and-drop the file into the Bash window.
 This will result in the file path and name being automatically pasted into the command line.

     $ python /Users/Me/Desktop/first_script.py